Hotwire hotel search results in 2011

 Here are a few examples of these experiments:

 Hotwire uses opaque pricing.
-Customers don't know the hotel name until they make a non-refundable booking.
+Customers aren't assigned a specific hotel until they make a non-refundable booking.
 In exchange, they get a deep discount.

 Qualitative research confirmed this was too risky for a lot of people.
 So we added a tooltip showing a list of hotels they might get.